joshuadjteam/gittest/README.md

     Pin-Priority: 1000
     ' | sudo tee /etc/apt/preferences.d/mozilla

     sudo apt-get update && sudo apt-get install firefox

     echo Now, you will need to set-up a new account, the username for this account is "user" and will have sudo privilages

     sudo adduser user

     sudo usermod -aG sudo user

     su - user

     #Visit https://remotedesktop.google.com/headless until you get to "Set up a new computer" and copy the Debian Linux code and run it

-echo Your GitHub VPS is now ready!!!

 # Support the creator